If a cosmetic surgery injury has set you back, we'll help you move forward

 It is recommended that you start a claim as soon as possible, as medical negligence cases can be complex.
 Starting your claim sooner will give your solicitor more time to gather medical evidence, assess the extent of your injury and to negotiate interim payments and your final compensation amount.

-How much compensation can I claim for a cosmetic surgery?
+How much compensation can I claim for cosmetic surgery negligence?

 Special damages is compensation awarded to cover any financial losses and expenses you incur as a result of your cosmetic surgery injury or negligent medical treatment.
 These damages aim to put you back in the financial position you would have been in, had your injury not occurred.